Nicholson Catholic College: International Students

 Nicholson Catholic College accepts over twenty-five international students who come from Asia, Germany, Mexico, and South America to enroll in the Ontario secondary school curriculum.
 These students stay with families in the community for the duration of their stay, which is usually no longer than one school year, although some choose to pursue Canadian post-secondary opportunities such as University or College.
 It is the purpose of the international student program that students from different countries will learn about culture, faith, and values in Canadian society.
 It is also hoped that the students in the school community who permanently reside in Canada will gain a genuine understanding and appreciation for different cultures through interaction with the exchange students.

 IB School

 At Nicholson, students have the option of taking either the full IB diploma program or select courses in what is known as an IB certificate.
 Students work towards both the diploma and the certificate program in grades eleven and twelve.

 The school currently offers HL Biology, HL Chemistry, HL Visual Arts, HL English A1, SL French B, SL World Religions, and SL Mathematics.
 However, the school sometimes allows students to take online courses, such as SL Spanish ab initio and HL Mathematics, through Pamoja online education under special circumstances.
 HL Biology is taught as IB Group 4 subjects, and as IB Group 6 subjects, students can choose to take either HL Chemistry or HL Visual Arts.

 Catholic school

 School Community

-Nicholson's school community also ties in with the values of Catholic Education, and is described on the school's website in full.
+Nicholson's school community also ties in with the values of Catholic Education.

-Facilities

-Nicholson Catholic College has a wide variety of school facilities built to provide the schools curriculum to students.
-The purpose of facilities ranges from general subject classrooms to specialized science labs, as well as off-campus facilities that Nicholson students use for a wider range of skills training.
-Nicholson's current school facilities include: